Tutorial: Flexible flow export via socketSink

 $ t2build -e Plugin folder emptied $

 Unlike netflowSink the socketSink plugin exports all plugin output, as it appears in any Sink plugin in binary, text or JSON.
-So compile all standard plugins for the beginning and remove txtSink, as we do not need it to duplicate output and add unnecessary delays.
+So compile all standard plugins for the beginning and remove txtSink, as we do not need it to duplicate output.

 $ t2build ...
 BUILD SUCCESSFUL $ t2build -u txtSink ... $